 Pressing the two film rewind buttons simultaneously for 1 second will rewind the film.
 Film is completely rewound when there is a blinking E shown on the top LCD.

 If the film does not rewind, turn the camera off, put in fresh batteries, and try again.
-You're more likely to experience this problem in cold weather.
+You're more likely to experience this problem with the N65 in cold weather.

 Viewfinder & Metering

-There are 5 focus points, which can be seen in the viewfinder.
+The N65 has 5 autofocus points, which can be seen in the viewfinder.
 Focus points are changed by pressing the focus area button and rotating the command dial.
 The focus points being used are displayed at the bottom and of viewfinder and on the LCD screen.

-The camera does not include a split prism or other manual focusing aid.
+The N65 does not include a split prism or other manual focusing aid.
 Focus can be confirmed by the focus indicator at the bottom left of the viewfinder.

 A dot will be displayed when the subject is in focus.
 Arrows will be displayed when the focus needs to be further away or closer.